MrBananaPants/CamAlert/README.md

 - Background check for new listings every 60 seconds
 - Sends system notification with listing title if it finds a new listing
 - Clicking the notification will open all new listings
-- Status bar icon with following options:
+- Status bar menu with following options:
-  - Open all new listings in the default browser
+  - Open all new listings (in the default browser)
   - Clear all new listings (in case you haven't used the app in a while and don't want it to open 50+ Chrome tabs)
   - Manual check for new listings
   - Blocklist to block certain words or sellers
   - Reset
   - Quit the application

+The app checks the 50 most recent listings for new listings.
+If you want to increase or decrease this value, you can do so by changing the `numberOfListings` variable in the `update()` function.

 # Requirements to build
 You need `py2app` to compile the app yourself.

-~~Use `pip install -U py2app` to install it.~~
+Use `pip install py2app` to install it.

 Important: you need the latest version of rumps which is `0.4.0`.
-However, this build is not yet available if you use `pip install -U py2app`.
+However, this build is not yet available if you use `pip install rumps`.
 To install the latest version, follow the install instructions [here](https://github.com/jaredks/rumps#installation:~:text=Or%20from%20source,system%2Dwide%20location.)

 From the root of the project folder, run `python setup.py py2app -A` in the terminal to compile the app in Alias mode.
 The app is ready to open and test in the `dist` folder.